One of my friends asked me this question today

 - Someone has to drive you to SSN office (or you pay for the cab)

-- Someone has to drive you to Driving License Office, to pass written test.
+- Someone has to drive you to the Driving License Office to pass the written test.

-- If you know car driving, then it makes things lot easy to get driving license
+- If you how to drive a car, then it makes things a lot easy to get the driving license

-- You need to rent a car in your name (if you have international driving license) and get insurance.
+- You can to rent a car in your name (if you have an international driving license) and get insurance.

-- Someone with driving license have to drive you for taking driving test.
+- Someone with a driving license has to drive you to take a driving test.

-- You need help from others to buy used car (My First Car Buying Experience)
+- You need help from others to buy a used car (My First Car Buying Experience)

-- Its always not possible to buy a used car in couple of days.
+- It’s always not possible to buy a used car in a couple of days.

-- Again, you need help from someone who can advise about buying used car.
+- Again, you need help from someone who can advise about buying a used car.

-- After several test drives, you will buy used car.
+- After several test drives, you will buy a used car.

-- Now, you have an apartment and car to drive.
+- Now, you have an apartment and a car to drive.